preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 There are two different ways of implementing new site templates in Omnia:

-1. Implement through code (normally done by a programmer).
+1. Implement through code (normally done by a developer).

-2. Creating new/edit templates by using the Site Templats functionality.
+2. Add/edit templates in the Site Templates user interface in Omnia Admin.

 The first option does not necessarily rule out the second.
-A possible, and rather common scenario, is that a programmer implements a number of templates that a administrator then can edit to add some details.
+A possible, and rather common scenario, is that a developer implements a number of templates that a administrator then can edit to add some details.

-An important difference is that a programmer can lock parts of, or the whole site template.
+An important difference is that a developer can lock parts of, or the whole site template.
 A locked template can't be deleted but can be edited, or be cloned to form the base for a new template created here.
-The News Center template is an example of a programmer implemented, locked site template.
+The News Center template is an example of a developer implemented, locked site template.

 When you enter Site Templates, the existing templates are shown, for example:

 .. image:: Site_Templates_1.png

-Any existing template can be downloaded as JSON (normally only used by programmers).
+Any existing template can be downloaded as JSON (normally only used by developers).

 Create or edit template
 ***********************